-- Locate the air compressor in a clean, dry, and well ventilated area. - Place on a solid surface to prevent rocking or tipping. - The air compressor should be located at least 12" away from the wall or other obstructions that will interfere with the flow of air. - The air filter must be kept clear of obstructions which could reduce air flow to the air compressor. - The air compressor requires fresh air flow for proper cooling.
-DO NOT ALLOW THE COMPRESSOR TO GET WET.
+- Locate the air compressor in a clean, dry and well ventilated area. - The air compressor should be located at least 12" away from the wall or other obstructions that will interfere with the flow of air. - The air compressor pump and shroud are designed to allow for proper cooling.
+The ventilation openings on the compressor are necessary to maintain proper operating temperature.
+Do not place rags or other containers on or near these openings.